hyfn/laptop/README.md

 installation is typically located).
 See the [Homebrew El Capitan troubleshooting instructions](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/El_Capitan_and_Homebrew.md) for steps to resolve the permissions issues that interfere with Homebrew's installation.

+**Note**: You shouldn't have any problems with a up-to-date machine as of 11/2015

 What it sets up
 ---------------